 The farther you are away from a radiation source, the less exposed you are to its power.
 If you want to protect yourself, you should keep at least some small distance between you and the source of the radiation.
-Even a small increase in space between you and your cellphone or tablet, etc. can make a tremendous difference.
+Even a small increase in space between you and your cell phone or tablet, etc. can make a tremendous difference.
 That’s because radiation follows the inverse-square law.
-Physics cannot be beat!
+The laws of physics cannot be beaten!

-You several options to choose from for protect yourself and your loved ones.
+You have several options to choose from for protecting yourself and your loved ones.
 If you feel uncomfortable with Electromagnetic Radiation exposure, you should educate yourself.
-Take steps to make yourself feel comfortable.
+Take steps to make yourself feel more comfortable.

 Ultimately, you decide if it is worth protecting yourself from Electromagnetic Radiation exposure.
 It is up to you.
-You decide what makes you feel safe, when surrounded by electronic devices so commonplace.
+You decide what makes you feel safe when surrounded by electronic devices is so commonplace.